campanile bells

 Incoming First-Year and Transfer Students: KU offers four-year renewable scholarships to incoming first-time freshmen, and three-year renewable scholarships to incoming transfer students.
 Eligibility is based upon a combination of ACT/SAT scores and high school GPA for freshmen, and cumulative college GPA for transfer students.
 Detailed information can be found here.

-New and Continuing Students: The Office of Financial Aid and Scholarships maintains an extensive list of Private, State and external scholarships, including a searchable index arranged by the application due date as well as a University-wide Scholarship Opportunities Portal.
+New and Continuing Students: The Office of Financial Aid and Scholarships maintains an extensive list of Private, State, and external scholarships, including a searchable index arranged by the application due date as well as a University-wide Scholarship Opportunities Portal.

 Remember, many funding opportunities require a current FAFSA on file.
 Submit your FAFSA by December 1st!